jnicholsonapsu/Markdown-with-images/example/example.md

 ### Large images

-If you have a really large image,
+If you have a really large image, GitHub will resize it to fit in the windows.

 <img src="steampunk-tux-4k.png" alt="steampunk tux">

+<a href="steampunk-tux-4k.png" target="_blank">View image</a>